Operating Schedule

 A great Newport tradition!
 See the great mansions of the Gilded Age dressed in their festive holiday finery.
 It’s the most spectacular time of the year at these awe-inspiring historic houses.

 This outdoor spectacle of holiday lights will dazzle and delight you!
 The 13-acre landscape of The Breakers turns into a wonderland of color and light.
 Includes tour of the lavishly decorated rooms inside the house.
 Open on select evenings through the season.
-Includes The Breakers interior tour during the same visit.
+Includes access to The Breakers interior during the same visit.

 Learn how the magic of holiday decorating comes together at Newport's largest and most popular mansion.
 Tours also offered on December 12 & 19.